(855) 575-6376

 Where Is Vermiculite Typically Found?

-Vermiculite is naturally found in mines.
-It was widely used in manufacturing, however, for its insulation properties, which include heat and fire resistance.
-Vermiculite resembles shiny flakes that are often compared to mica.
-When exposed to high temperatures, these flakes expand to up to 30 times their original size.
 Expanded vermiculite looks like small nuggets or stacks layered together.
-They range in color from silver, gold, gray and brown to a combination.
-Vermiculite is most often found in attics, walls, ductwork and other places where insulation is used.
+They range in color from silver, gold, gray, and brown, or a combination of these colors.
+Vermiculite is most often found in attics, walls, ductwork, and other places where insulation is used.
 It is also present in many potting soils and fertilizers.

 How Common Is Asbestos in Vermiculite?